syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/groups.md

 ## With icon and floating label

-Create an icon in the TextBox using the [addIcon]() method and enable the float label using the [FloatLabelType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.TextBox.html#Syncfusion_EJ2_Inputs_TextBox_FloatLabelType) property.
-The user can place the icon on either side of the TextBox by specifying "append" or "prepend" in the [addIcon]() method.
+Create an icon in the TextBox using the `addIcon` method and enable the float label using the [FloatLabelType](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.inputs.textbox.html#Syncfusion_EJ2_Inputs_TextBox_FloatLabelType) property.
+The user can place the icon on either side of the TextBox by specifying “append” or “prepend” in the `addIcon` method.

 {% if page.publishingplatform == "aspnet-core" %}